openstack/keystone/doc/source/configuringservices.rst

-You need to minimally define a tenant, user, and role to link the tenant and user as the most basic set of details to get other services authenticating and authorizing with keystone.
+You need to minimally define a tenant, user, and role to link the tenant and user as the most basic set of details to get other services authenticating and authorizing with Keystone.

-You will also want to create service users for nova, glance, swift, etc. to be able to use to authenticate users against keystone.
+You will also want to create service users for nova, glance, swift, etc. to be able to use to authenticate users against Keystone.
 The ``auth_token`` middleware supports using either the shared secret described above as `admin_token` or users for each service.